micmro/performance-bookmarklet/README.md

 Performance Bookmarklet
 =======================

 Bookmarklet to analyze the current page through on the [Resource Timing API](http://www.w3.org/TR/resource-timing) and [Navigation Timing API](http://www.w3.org/TR/navigation-timing) - requests by type, domain, load times and more.
+Sort of a light live WebPageTest.

 Just add this into the URL section of a new bookmark: